ceph/ceph-installer/README.rst

 Ceph Installer
 ==============
-An HTTP API to provision and control the deployment process of Ceph clusters.
+An HTTP API (previously known as the "mariner installer") to provision and control the deployment process of Ceph clusters.

 Restful HTTP API